Who came up with the idea of Reality Bomb?

 What’s the most important lesson you learned from Reality Bomb?

-That as white guys, saying “But I don’t know anyone who’s a woman or a person of colour who’s an expert in this area of Doctor Who” is the worst, lamest possible excuse.
-And even knowing that, we still can do a lot better.
+For Graeme, it was the realization that saying “But I don’t know anyone who’s a woman or a person of colour who’s an expert in this particular area of Doctor Who” is the worst, lamest possible excuse.
+They’re out there.
+All you have to do is find them.
+Even knowing that, and trying to act on it, we could do a lot better.

 What’s the “No Podcasters” rule?